edvargas/study/awsStudy.md

                 - The hourly spot price varies based on offer and capacity
                 - If the current spot price > your max price you can choose to stop or teminate your instance
             - Other strategy: Spot Block
-                - "block"spot instance during a specified time frame (1 to 6 hours) without interruptions
+                - "block" spot instance during a specified time frame (1 to 6 hours) without interruptions
                 - In rare situations, the instance may be reclaimed
     - Dedicated Hosts - book an entire physical server, control instance placement
         - A physical server with EC2 instance capacity fully dedicated to your use